NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 6. Your `responsibility.pdf`.
 7. Pour `survey.pdf`

 You will lose one point for each day late your solution is and one point for each rejected submission to eaglint.
+Note that the maximum possible points in 10, but you get start out with 15.
+This lets you submit a few full checks to get used to what eaglint is expecting.